 I believe a service I run has been or may be affected by this change.
 Who do I contact to fix it?

-Contact the Service Desk at firstname.lastname@example.org or by calling 617-253-1101 with a description of what services are or may be affected, along with the department and location.
-IS&T staff will do our best to keep this service up and running.
+Contact the Service Desk at firstname.lastname@example.org or by calling 617-253-1101 with the IP address of the device(s), a description of what services are or may be affected, and the department and location.
+IS&T staff will do our best to prevent service disruption.

 Can I choose when my migration will happen?

 The migration schedule is being managed to ensure completion by June 2018, as required by the terms of the transaction, so specific migrations cannot be delayed in a way that compromises the overall schedule.
-However, IS&T plans to work closely with the community.
+However, IS&T plans to work closely with the community, and IS&T staff will reach out directly to people who are listed as contacts for devices registered as using static IP addresses within the affected ranges to ensure they do not experience unplanned disruption to connectivity.
 If you have concerns about a specific migration or scheduling constraints, or are interested in moving early, please contact the Service Desk at email@example.com or by calling 617-253-1101.

 How can I prepare for this?

 You can configure machines that you manage to use DHCP if they don’t already.
-If you need any of these machines to retain a permanent address, IS&T can assign you a permanent DHCP reservation.
+If you need a machine to retain a permanent address, IS&T can assign you a permanent DHCP reservation.
 Request this by contacting the Service Desk at firstname.lastname@example.org.

 For IT Providers: Gather as much information as you can about machines that have static IP addresses assigned and what they are used for, all of your network printers, and any externally delivered services that your devices provide, and we will assist you in planning your migration.